ProjectMHQ/projectm/documentation/Websocket.md

-##### Character Impersonation on the private namespace
+#### Character Impersonation on the private namespace

 Flow:
 - Once authenticated, quit the main namespace
 - Join the private namespace returned by the authentication process before `timeout`.
 - From this point, messages must be sent on the private namespace (namespace `/<channel_id>`).
 The namespace is ephemeral and changes at every authentication.
-- Client disconnected by legacy network disconnections may rejoin a previous channel before timeout without re-authenticating.
+- Clients disconnected by legacy network disconnections may rejoin a previous channel before timeout without re-authenticating.
-- To keep the namespace alive client must answer `PING` messages with `PONG` responses on the `presence` topic.
+- To keep the namespace alive client must answers `PING` messages with `PONG` responses on the `presence` topic.